techdivision/import/README.md

 - [x] Relation with existing Categories
 - [x] Relation with existing Websites

-This is, what we're working on
+This is, what we're working on actually

 - [ ] Archiving (equivalent to Magento Standard Functionality)
 - [ ] History (Append to Standard Magento Import History)